zlthinker/zlthinker.github.io/blog/_posts/2017-01-02-Linux-commands.md

 Ctrl+A then D # Detach from current screen
 Ctrl+R or screen -R screen_id # Reenter screen
 screen -ls # list running screens

+# docker
+docker ps	# list running containers docker ps -a # list all containers

+docker create --name=<container-name> -it <image-name/ID>
+docker start <container-name/ID>	# start a existing container docker stop <container-name/ID>	# stop a running container docker exec -it <container-name/ID> bash	# log in the shell of the container
 ```

 # 硬件设备